 Secondary students are late for school, if they arrive after 8:25 am.
 Students arriving late will be given a detention over morning break.
-Repeated lateness may result in a Saturday morning detention, which will be supervised by the Head of Secondary.
-Students arriving after 8:50 am must report to the Secondary Office before attending class, where they will be given their detention and a late slip for presentation to the class teacher.
+Repeated lateness will result in a further intervention from the Head of Year.
+Students arriving after 8:50 am must report to the Secondary Office before attending class, where they will be given their detention time and a late slip for presentation to the class teacher.